"Knock knock!"

 During the two years it took to write this book, I asked over a hundred parents and grandparents to offer input into the problems and issues facing society.
 Virtually everyone readily agreed that today's society is suffering.
 As a rule, the older generations would agree that the younger generations have not been trained up in the ways of the world.
 With respect to the issues of

-2) work ethic and
+1) financial responsibility 2) work ethic and 3) communication skills

 most readily admitted that (as a rule) the younger generation needed to learn how to better manage

-2) their jobs and even
+1) their money 2) their jobs and even 3) their relationships.

 If you are a parent reading this webpage, please take a moment to ask yourself "Am I completely confident that my child(ren) will be ready to thrive in the adult world, considering the state of affairs our society is currently facing?"
 It's a yes or no question.
 If you feel your children will need to be made more aware of what it takes to succeed in the areas of financial responsibility, on-the-job work ethic and communication (especially interpersonal communication) skills, then congratulations because you are in the vast majority.
 By that I mean, the vast majority of those I interviewed felt that young people needed help in these three critical areas of interpersonal development.